Gozala/workspace/pages/Service as a DAG.md

     Get "get"
     # Deletes entry from the target IPLD path.
     Delete "delete"
-    # Lists entries from the target IPLD path.
-IPLD patnh MUST target
+    # Selects entries from the target IPLD path.
+IPLD path MUST target
-    # either map or a list.
-    List "list"
+    # map, list or an entry with in them.
+If targets an entry selects
+    # next set of entries.
+    Select "select"
   } representation keyed

-  #  Data to be written under the target path
+  # Put and Post have any type, they are entries to be written under the
+  # target path
   type Put any
   type Post any

+  # Delete and Get do not have any input, so they are just empty maps
+  # allowing us to extend those in the future.
-  type Delete unit representation emptymap type Get unit representation emptymap type List struct {
+  type Delete unit representation emptymap type Get unit representation emptymap

-    cursor optional T
+  # List can be used to list set of entries
+  type Select struct {
-    size optional Int
+    limit optional Int
   }

   # Our whole system is simply a map of spaces with DID as they're keys